Your Body was Built to Move

 by Dr. John Neustadt

 We’re human, and humans were built to move.
-However, if you’re like most Americans, you spend way too much time sitting around.
+However, if you’re like most Americans, you spend way too much time on screens and sitting around.
 The average adult spends more than half of their waking hours being sedentary—sitting at work, watching television at home, playing video games, riding in a car.
 If tapping the keyboard at a deskjob or scrolling through funny videos and pictures of cute animals on Facebook were considered exercise, we’d all be in phenomenal shape.

 Even children are sitting around a lot more these days, which doesn’t bode well for their health as they get older, and for the financial costs to our healthcare system.
 An estimated 27% of all Americans over the age of 6 years old are inactive—meaning they don’t engage in any regular physical activity.